 In summary, the present study suggests a possible inverse risk of disease with dietary fat and dairy consumption and an increased risk of endometriosis with β-carotene and higher servings of fruit/d, but these findings have not been confirmed elsewhere and require further evaluation in a prospective investigation.
 A more detailed understanding on the impact of dietary components and patterns on endometriosis risk is urgently needed to inform the development of population-based strategies to prevent this serious and prevalent gynaecological disease.

-I would like to see a study to be conducted, if possible, on the affects of dairy on women who have already been diagnosed with Endometriosis.
+I would like to see a study to be conducted, if possible, on the affects of dairy on people who have already been diagnosed with Endometriosis.
 An increase or decrease in their symptoms while consuming dairy products.
 Not a study that identifies a “risk of Endometriosis.”
 I already have it.
 I am no longer at “risk” of developing it…

 So now what?